 |ISO 100-12800 (50-102400)||ISO 100-50000|

 |3 shutter flaps per second||5 shutter flaps per second|

 |400 shots per battery charge||210 shots per battery charge|

 |148 x 94 x 91 mm, 740 g||139 x 80 x 39 mm, 660 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Fujifilm GFX 50S and the Leica M10-P?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm GFX 50S and the Leica M10-P. The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 The M10-P can be obtained in two different colors (black, silver), while the GFX 50S is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M10-P is notably smaller (20 percent) than the Fujifilm GFX 50S.
 Moreover, the M10-P is markedly lighter (11 percent) than the GFX 50S.
-It is worth mentioning in this context that the GFX 50S is splash and dust resistant, while the M10-P does not feature any corresponding weather-sealing.
+In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.